-Fyndiq, established as one of the largest online retailers in Sweden, hired us to help them create an intuitive companion app offering special discounts.
-With gamification being a huge thing; we created Tinder for shopping.
+One of the largest online retailers in Sweden wanted to create an intuitive companion app to offer special discounts.

-To better target the younger generation heavily invested in their smartphones, Fyndiq released their newly built mobile site.
-To help with promoting this we were hired to create a companion app that could help boosting the sales of exceptionally price-worthy items, instantly available through the phone customers were carrying with them at all time.
+In an attempt to better target the current device climate, Fyndiq released their newly built mobile site.
+To help with promoting this we created a companion app that could help boosting the sales of exceptionally price-worthy items, instantly available through the phone customers were carrying with them at all time.

-A lot people are dating today, and if you belong to the percentage that doesn't date you've still heard of at least one dating app.
-With a simple swiping animation you have a chance of matching with likeminded people.
-It doesn't take up much time for the user and you can quickly speed through a lot of people you might find interesting.
+Most people are using dating services today, and if you belong to the percentage that doesn't date you've still heard of at least one dating app.
+With a simple swiping action you have a chance to match with likeminded people, and it doesn't take up much time for the user as you quickly can speed through a large database of candidates.

-Fyndiq has a lot of products in its online directory and thus there is a very low chance that the normal user is able to see all of them.
+Similarily, Fyndiq has a lot of products in its online directory and thus there is a very low chance that a given user is able to see all of them.
 By taking a different approach than simply listing the products by category we implemented the same idea the dating apps were using, to display the most attractive products and let the customer decide whether or not they like them.

 The user would either save or discard the product that is displayed on the screen, and saved products would end up in a list labeled favourites which could easily be purchased at a later time.